SharePoint/sp-dev-docs/docs/embedded/tutorials/migrate-abs-to-spe.md

 ### SharePoint Embedded

 1. An [Azure account](https://portal.azure.com)
-1. A SharePoint Tenant where you will create your containers and its Tenant ID
+1. A SharePoint Tenant where you'll create your containers and its Tenant ID
 1. An onboarded application ID (sometimes called client ID) and its corresponding ContainerTypeId
 1. Create a new App Registration in [Microsoft Entra ID portal](https://entra.microsoft.com).
 1. In the App Registration, add a new Mobile & Console application platform in [Microsoft Entra ID App Registration Authenticate portal](https://entra.microsoft.com)

     ![Screenshot of Microsoft Entra ID application configuration](../images/app-registration-console-platform.png)

 1. A ContainerType
 1. A Container
 1. Having the application registered in the consuming tenant (even if the owner of the application is the same as the consuming)
 1. Having the containerType registered in the consuming tenant (even if the owner of the CT is the same as the consuming)
-1. Consuming tenant user name and password credentials - will be required to authenticate the Graph client
+1. Consuming tenant user name and password credentials - will be required to authenticate the Microsoft Graph client
 1. Permission - "User.Read", "FileStorageContainer.Selected"

 ## Migrating Data from Azure Blob Storage container to SharePoint Embedded container